-- novels such as Dry - a selection of classic and contemporary short stories and poems - a selection of contemporary persuasive texts - contemporary films such as Edward Scissorhands
+- contemporary Young Adult novels such as Dry - a selection of classic and contemporary short stories and poems - a selection of contemporary persuasive texts - contemporary films such as Little Women

 In English, students learn to speak, listen to, read, view, write and shape texts.
 They develop their ability to analyse how texts are constructed for particular purposes and to suit different contexts.
 Students also focus on developing their ability to make deliberate choices when constructing their own texts in order to achieve different purposes.